TD Ameritrade vs Morgan Stanley

 Banking

-Fidelity has multiple cash accounts without any monthly fees.
-The accounts are all hybrid bank-brokerage accounts that offer investing and cash management simultaneously.
-Available benefits include FDIC sweep, ATM fee refunds, round ups, and cash back.
+Fidelity has multiple cash accounts with no monthly fees.
+They are hybrid accounts that provide both banking and investing.
+Benefits include FDIC sweep, ATM refunds, round ups, and cash back.

 Fidelity vs Morgan Stanley